One Room Challenge: Virtual Atlanta Loft Design

 The living room in this loft space is a dramatic, double-story room with an exposed brick wall and steel-framed windows.
 I chose the designer-favorite Alabaster White from Sherwin-Williams for a soft backdrop for this light-filled room.
 Two large light chandeliers illuminate the space from above, and a mix of traditional and contemporary silhouettes mingle in two distinct seating areas bridged by the tan hand-tufted Amiens rug below.

 I love how the jaunty red stripe brought this Raleigh sofa to life!
 It adds an unexpected, youthful energy to the color scheme in the room and ties in the spots of red in both of my original abstract paintings on the walls.
-I paired it with raffia end tables for a soft, warm texture and a vintage coffee table with a beautiful green marble top.
+I paired it with raffia end tables for a soft, warm texture, charcoal gray lamps, and a vintage coffee table with a beautiful green marble top.

 The dining room is a cocoon of rich, dark teal, with Sherwin-Williams Rainstorm on the walls.
 I softened the space by lining the back wall with curtains, which frame antique French doors for an architectural statement.
 The Sheung Wan cabinet is such a gem in this room, bringing a worldly accent with its illustrated exterior.
 Above the table, a contemporary white chandelier ties in the Klismos dining chairs for a bright contrast against the moody teal.